-PlayStation Vue is the easiest cord-cutting option for those people that want their local channels, local news, sports, movies, and more – without a lot of equipment to have to maintain.
+PlayStation Vue is the easiest cord-cutting (or cord-shaving) option for those people that want their local channels, local news, sports, movies, and more – without a lot of equipment to have to maintain.

 No, you do not need a Sony game console to use PlayStation Vue.
-It works with nearly any streaming device, including the Roku Streaming Stick+.
+It works with nearly any streaming device, including the Roku Streaming Stick+ (Buy on Amazon).
 Look for the full list of compatible devices below.

 Why do we say PlayStation Vue (also called “ps vue”) is the easiest cord-cutting option?
 Because here’s all you’ll need to be up and running in minutes…